paulheading/yearly/README.md

 - Include or exclude tracks based on their use of explicit language 🟢
 - Refresh your playlist artwork by clicking on the image 🟢

+### Scenarios

+- Create a playlist from songs added in 2023
+- Create a playlist from songs added AND released in 2023

 ### Coming soon

 - Filter by artist gender.
 Blocker: need to cross reference results with the [Music Brainz](https://musicbrainz.org/) library 🟡